 Teaching and learning is a multi-faceted and dynamic process which requires intent, process, perseverance, and heart.
 As you review our progress, we hope you gain an understanding of what makes Verona so very special.
 Our goal is to present what we are proud of to our community in a way that is relevant, engaging, and authentic.

 We remain steadfast in our belief that all students can achieve at a high level and maximize their individual potential.
 All of our success is the result of the collective efforts of all of our staff Pre-K through grade 12.
 Our accomplishments are the fruits of our labor, the dedication of our staff, beginning at the elementary level, progressing through critical transition years in our middle school, and culminating in high school with the commitment and effort of our Verona High School staff.

 We continue to pave the way forward to establish a culture of learning that is purposeful and rooted in the idea that with hard work, good strategies, and perseverance, students will achieve greatness.
 With a highly committed school district and community we can ensure that all students become successful.
 When we do all of this well in a constructive and productive fashion, the results speak for themselves.

 About Our Superintendent

-Dr. Dionisio completed his doctorate in educational leadership, management, and policy at Seton Hall University.
+Dr. Dionisio is currently studying at the Harvard University John F. Kennedy School of Government toward a credential in Public Leadership.
+He completed his doctorate in Educational Leadership, Management, and Policy at Seton Hall University.
 His dissertation examined the impact of inquiry-based science on non-cognitive outcomes and academic achievement.
 He holds a B.A. in Biology with a minor in Chemistry and M.A. in Administration and Supervision from Montclair State University.
-An active member of our community, Dr. Dionisio lives in Verona with his wife and children.
+An active member of our community, Dr. Dionisio resides locally with his wife and children.